 BAKED STUFFED SARDINES: THE RECIPE

-For this recipe we need cleaned sardines all the way: heads and bones removed.
+For this recipe, we need cleaned sardines all the way: heads and bones removed.
 You end up with butterflied sardines ready to get married!
 Do you remember the recipe’s name?
 Married sardines!
-So, we match equally sized sardines to welcome the stuffing for a happily ever marriage.
-Give them your blessing.
+So, we match equally sized sardines to welcome the stuffing for a “happily ever-married couple”.
+Give them your love and blessing.
 How cool is this?

 Yes, it will work just fine.
 Purchase the product as plain as you can.
 Either in water or in extra virgin olive oil.
 I would avoid any other ingredients like sauces and spices.

 The only issue about canned sardines for this recipe is that it is difficult to butterfly them because they won’t keep their shape.
 Well, it seems like these sardines will stay single.
 Sorry!
 If it is the case with the sardines you have in hand, just drain them from the liquid and place them on a small baking pan/plate.
+I used a tart baking dish lol.
+Strangely enough, it looks good!
 Prepare the vegetables and the olive oil-lemon dressing and pour everything over them.
 Bake for about 15 minutes and serve hot.

 MY BAKED STUFFED SARDINES ARE READY!
 NOW, WHAT?